davcwluk/GitHub-ContributionsGraph-Generator/README.md

 ## Example Output

 ![GitHub Contribution Graph](contribution_graph.jpg)
-The generated graph will show your contribution activity with varying shades of green based on the frequency of contributions, similar to GitHub's own visualization.
+The generated graph will show your contribution activity with varying shades of green based on the frequency of contributions, similar to GitHub's own visualisation.

 ## License